mcd500/teep-device/docs/building_without_docker.md

 ## Install suit-tool

-The TEEP Messages use suit manifest format for acquiring TCs.
-The suit-tools is used for parsing and handling suit manifest.
+The TEEP Messages use SUIT manifest format for acquiring TCs.
+The suit-tools is used for parsing and handling SUIT manifests.

 ```sh
 # Cloning suit-tool